burntcustard/lh-ops-random-emoji/README.md

 ## Usage

-1. Clone the repo
+1. Clone the repo:
 `$ git clone https://github.com/burntcustard/lh-ops-random-emoji.git`

-2. Install dependencies
+2. Install dependencies:
 `$ npm i`

 3. Edit [emojis.md](emojis.md) via a text editor, **or** copy one or more emojis into your clipboard for the CLI tool to ingest.

-4. Start
+4. Start:
 `$ npm start`

-5. If you're using this repo to store the emoji list, commit
+5. If you're using this repo to store the emoji list, commit:
 `$ git commit emojis.md -m "Add 🚀"`

 ## Reasoning